Zappy555/100-days-of-code/100DaysOfCode Round 2 Log.md

 * Soft skill development at meet up.
 Google Udacity African Scholars Meetup.
 * Met with over 40 fellow scholars at Ken Saro Wiwa Innovation Hub, Port Harcourt Nigeria.
 * Got more learning resources from fellow scholars and bonded more throuh the meet up
+* jQuery function callback in the DOM.
+* Project setup on @ChinguCollabs
+* Returned to Wikipedia viewer on #FCC

 <img src = "http://alexporobe.com/blog/wp-content/uploads/2018/05/ALCWithGoogleMeetup-Alex.jpg">